WHO WE ARE?

 The National Union of Somali Journalists is an active member of the Eastern Africa Journalists Association (EAJA) and a founding member of the Federation of African Journalists (FAJ)

 Internationally, NUSOJ is a full affiliate of the International Federation of Journalists (IFJ).
-It is affiliated to the International Freedom of Expression eXchange (IFEX) and is the Somali partner organisation of Reporters without Borders (RSF).
+It is the Somali partner organisation of Reporters without Borders (RSF).

 Nationally, NUSOJ is a member of Federation of Somali Trade Unions (FESTU) and the Somali Forum for Freedom of Express (SOFFE).

 The National Union of Somali Journalists (NUSOJ) has won prestigious international awards in recognition of its tenacious fight to defend the international principle of press freedom in Somalia.

 The Paris-based international media freedom watchdog Reporters Without Borders (RWB) awarded NUSOJ the Fondation de France International Press Freedom Defender prize in 2005.

 The U.S. National Association of Black Journalists (NABJ) honored the National Union of Somali Journalists (NUSOJ) in August 2007 with its Coveted Annual Percy Qoboza Foreign Journalist Award for defending press freedom.